Discrete-Time Two-Strain Epidemic Dynamics on Complex Networks: Model Description

-We extend our earlier formalism in \cite{Namugera2025contact} for the discrete-time symbiosis model for an SIS (Susceptible-Infected-Susceptible) model where no permanent recoveries are possible.
-Consider a finite graph \( G = (\mathcal{V}, \mathcal{E}) \), where each node \( i \in \mathcal{V} \) represents an individual and edges \( \mathcal{E} \) encode potential transmission pathways.
-As already noted, each node may occupy one of four epidemic states: susceptible (S), infected by strain A, infected by strain B, or coinfected by both (AB), corresponding to a state space \( \mathcal{S} = \{S, A, B, AB\} \).
-Let \( p_{i,t}^A \), \( p_{i,t}^B \), and \( p_{i,t}^{AB} \) denote the probabilities that node \( i \) is in state A, B, or AB at discrete time \( t \), respectively.
-The system evolves via a nonlinear, stochastic difference equation, capturing both transmission and recovery processes.
-An infected node with either $A$ or $B$ recovers at a uniform rate of $\delta$ however the co-infected node recovers at a rate $\mu<\delta$.
-The general update rules for the infection probabilities are given by:
+We describe a two-strain cooperative SIS (Susceptible, Infected, Susceptible) contact process, where recovery is temporary and no permanent immunity is possible.
+The population is represented by a finite graph \( G = (\mathcal{V}, \mathcal{E}) \), where each vertex \( i \in \mathcal{V} \) denotes an individual and edges \( \mathcal{E} \) specify possible transmission pathways.
+Each node occupies one of four epidemic states: susceptible (\(S\)), infected with strain \(A\), infected with strain \(B\), or coinfected (\(AB\)), forming the state space \( \mathcal{S} = \{S, A, B, AB\} \).
+The probabilities that node \(i\) is in states \(A\), \(B\), or \(AB\) at discrete time \(t\) are denoted \(p_{i,t}^A\), \(p_{i,t}^B\), and \(p_{i,t}^{AB}\), respectively.
+The system evolves according to a nonlinear stochastic difference equation incorporating both transmission and recovery.
+Nodes infected with either strain recover at rate \(\delta\), while co-infected nodes recover more slowly at rate \(\mu < \delta\).

-The dynamics in Eqs.~\eqref{eq:Aupdate}–\eqref{eq:ABupdate} reflect: (i) primary infection from susceptible to A or B; (ii) secondary infections converting A to AB or B to AB; (iii) coinfection recovery transitions from AB to A or B at rate \( \mu \); and (iv) persistence or reinfection processes modeled via \( \delta \in [0,1] \), the reinfection sensitivity parameter.

-Transmission is mediated by a long-range kernel, with the avoidance probability from strain \( K \in \{A, B\} \) defined by: